 PCR has the advantage that it can be successful on a throat swab, unlike culture that has to be taken from an area of ciliated epithelium where the bacteria are living which is at the back of the nose.
 A throat swab for PCR should be sent to the lab dry, not in transport medium, although that does not usually stop it being tested.

 One thing that can happen with PCR testing that can be confusing is that it detects infections that may not be associated with illness from whooping cough.
-Some people get the infection and get no symptoms at all but they will be PCR positive.
+Some people get the infection and get no significant symptoms, or mild symptoms but they will be PCR positive.

 PCR can be too sensitive

 This can be a problem for statistics.
 For example, if a parent takes a child with whooping cough to a doctor and a sample is taken for PCR, the parent and doctor may arrange for other children in contact to be tested too, even if they have no symptoms.
-Some may show PCR positive but not go on to develop whooping cough or be given antibiotics to prevent it.
+Some may show PCR positive but not go on to develop whooping cough.

 A positive PCR from such cases will show up in the pertussis statistics and make the incidence look greater.
-Because previous to PCR availability only clinical whooping cough was counted for statistical purposes.
+Previous to PCR availability, only clinical whooping cough, blood testing and culture was counted for statistical purposes.
 These three are a good measure of clinical whooping cough.
 PCR, contrastingly, measures pertussis infection, which can be quite different, as many infections do not turn into whooping cough.

 Unfortunately the organisms is delicate, killed easily by many antibiotics and has often been eliminated from the body by natural defences by the time the diagnosis is suspected.
-It is easiest to find it in the first 2 weeks but very unlikely after 3 weeks.
-The patient has often had it for 3 weeks before whooping cough is suspected.
-So it is unusual to get a positive culture in whooping cough.
+It is easiest to find in the first 2 weeks, but very unlikely after 3 weeks.
+The patient has often had it for 3 weeks before whooping cough is suspected, so it is unusual to get a positive culture in whooping cough.
 In other words, if a swab is negative, you can still have whooping cough.